UPDATED May 2026

 I’m second shooting already.

-Making it a business
+Turning it into a business

-Expenses per month unless noted:
+Expenses per month, unless noted:

-* Camera gear $3000-$10,000 (basic gear, two cameras, two lenses.
+* Large Capital Expenditures: Camera gear $3000-$10,000 (basic gear, two cameras, two lenses.
 You have some of it already.)

 * Website hosting $10-$50

-* A lawyer $300-$1000 (to check that contract)
+* A lawyer $300-$1000 (to check and create contracts, legal advice)

 * Advertising $500-$1000